lightbend/lightbend-orchestration-docs/src/main/paradox/examples.md

 ### Akka Cluster Tooling Example

-[Akka Cluster Tooling Example](https://github.com/longshorej/akka-cluster-tooling-example) is a bare-bones Akka Cluster and HTTP application that illustrates the steps involved to take advantage of the Reactive Platform Tooling.
+[Akka Cluster Tooling Example](https://github.com/longshorej/akka-cluster-tooling-example) is a bare-bones Akka Cluster and HTTP application that illustrates the steps involved to take advantage of Lightbend Orchestration for Kubernetes.

 ### Online Auction